-This also means they do not realize when marketing and sales time waste time on non-productive leads.
+It also means they do not realize when marketing and sales time waste time on non-productive leads.

 What is a Converted Lead?

 Contrast this with opportunities for existing customers.
-In these cases, the salesperson creates an Opportunity directly on the Account record.No lead is involved.
-The opportunity is linked to an existing customer or prospect Account.
+In these cases, the salesperson often creates an Opportunity directly on the Account record.

 Lead Conversion Metrics